kurt-krueckeberg/open-fda-device-events/docs/api.md

    ----------------------------------------------------------------------------------------------------------------------------------------------------------
    Meta Field          Details
    ------------------- --------------------------------------------------------------------------------------------------------------------------------------
-   `meta.disclaimer`    Important details notes about openFDA data and limitations of the dataset.
+   `meta.disclaimer`    details about openFDA data and limitations of the dataset.

-   `meta.license`       Link to a web page with license terms that govern data within openFDA.
+   `meta.license`       link to license terms that govern data within openFDA.

-   `meta.last_updated`  The last date when this openFDA endpoint was updated.
-Note that this does not correspond to the most recent record for
-                        the endpoint or dataset.
-Rather, it is the last time the openFDA API was itself updated.
+   `meta.last_updated`  last time the openFDA API was itself updated.

-   `meta.results.skip`  **Offset (page) of results,** defined by the *skip* query parameter.
+   `meta.results.skip`  **offset (page number) of results,**.
+Corresponds to the *skip* query parameter.

-   `meta.results.limit` **Number of records** in this return, defined by the *limit* query parameter.
+   `meta.results.limit` **number of records** returned.
+Corresponds to the *limit* query parameter.
 If there is no limit parameter, the API returns one result.

-   `meta.results.total` **Total number of records** matching the search criteria.
+   `meta.results.total` **Total number of records** that match the search criteria.
    ------------------- --------------------------------------------------------------------------------------------------------------------------------------

 ### The Five API Query Parameters